Skip to content

 You can change your mind at any time while the voting period is still active.

 To edit your submission, simply return to the round's page.
 The button in the top-right will now say Edit your ballot.
-Clicking it will take you back to the voting interface, where you can modify your project selections and vote allocations and resubmit your ballot.
-You can edit and resubmit as many times as you like before the voting period ends.
+Clicking it will take you back to the voting interface, which will be pre-filled with your most recent submission (whether it came from the UI or a spreadsheet upload).